zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

 `http://localhost:8080/v2`

 The API Gateway routes REST API requests from the gateway URL `https://gateway:port/api/v2/petstore` to the service `http://localhost:8080/v2`.
 This method provides access to the service in the API Gateway through the gateway URL.

+**Example:**

-For example the request to the URL: `https://gateway:port/api/v2/petstore/pets/1` will be routed to `http://localhost:8080/v2/pets/1`
+The request to the URL: `https://gateway:port/api/v2/petstore/pets/1` will be routed to `http://localhost:8080/v2/pets/1`

 **Note:** This method enables you to access the service through a stable URL, and move the service to another machine without changing the gateway URL.
 Accessing a service through the API Gateway also enables you to have multiple instances of the service running on different machines to achieve high-availability.

 ## Define your service and API in YAML format

-Define your service and API in YAML format in the same way as presented in the following sample `petstore` service example.
+Define your service and API in YAML format as presented in the following sample `petstore` service example.

 **Example:**

 To define your service in YAML format, provide the following definition in a YAML file as in the following sample `petstore` service.
-This configuration is minimal configuration necessary for the gateway to properly route the requests to the application.
-The application won't be visible in the Catalog using this configuration.
-More detailed configuration is in [Customize configuration parameters](onboard-static-definition.md#Customize configuration parameters):
+This configuration is the minimal configuration necessary for the Gateway to properly route the requests to the application.
+The application will, however, not be visible in the Catalog using this configuration.

+**Note:**

+For more details about configuration, see [Customize configuration parameters](onboard-static-definition.md#customize-configuration-parameters).

 ```yaml
 services: